brightcove/brightcove-player-sdk-ios/README.md

                                    }];

 1. The playback service requests **policy key** for authentication.
 To learn more about policy key and how to obtain one, please refer to the [policy key documentation][PolicyKey].

+**NOTE: If you are using the Playback Authorization Service please review the [section](#PlaybackAuthorizationService) of this README related to that feature.

 **Playlist Paging**